mariusbalcytis/webpack-bundle/README.md

 to new versions):
 - only services that are not marked as `public="false"`
 - only classes, interfaces and class methods that are marked with `@api`
-- twig functions
+- twig functions and tags
 - console commands
-- supported tags
+- supported DIC tags

 For example, if only class method is marked with `@api`, you should not extend that class, as constructor could change in any release.